semaphoreci/semaphore/docs/docs/reference/audit-events.md

 ### Medium field {#medium-field}

-Operation can be done from one of the follwoing Mediums:
+Operation can be done from one of the following Mediums:

 - Web
 - API